oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Arithmetic operators.

 ::: example
-Example 61: all products with a Price of 2.55:
+Example 62: all products with a Price of 2.55:
 ```
 http://host/service/Products?$filter=Price add 2.45 eq 5.00
 ```
 :::

 ::: example
-Example 62: all products with a Price of 2.55:
+Example 63: all products with a Price of 2.55:
 ```
 http://host/service/Products?$filter=Price sub 0.55 eq 2.00
 ```
 :::

 ::: example
-Example 63: all products with a Price of 2.55:
+Example 64: all products with a Price of 2.55:
 ```
 http://host/service/Products?$filter=Price mul 2.0 eq 5.10
 ```
 :::

 ::: example
-Example 64: all products with a Price of 2.55:
+Example 65: all products with a Price of 2.55:
 ```
 http://host/service/Products?$filter=Price div 2.55 eq 1
 ```
 :::

 ::: example
-Example 65: all products with an integer Rating value of 4 or 5:
+Example 66: all products with an integer Rating value of 4 or 5:
 ```
 http://host/service/Products?$filter=Rating div 2 eq 2
 ```
 :::

 ::: example
-Example 66: all products with an integer Rating value of 5:
+Example 67: all products with an integer Rating value of 5:
 ```
 http://host/service/Products?$filter=Rating divby 2 eq 2.5
 ```
 :::

 ::: example
-Example 67: all products with a Rating exactly divisible by 5:
+Example 68: all products with a Rating exactly divisible by 5:
 ```
 http://host/service/Products?$filter=Rating mod 5 eq 0
 ```